 What is different in the Carpathians

-Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Strážovské vrchy, Tatry, Východní Beskydy, Muntii Rodnei, Piatra Craiului, Fagaras, Retezat – but mostly you walk trails, ridges and forest roads where you are the only hiker in a day, week or two.
+Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Strážovské vrchy, Tatry, Východní Beskydy, Muntii Rodnei, Piatra Craiului, Fagaras, Retezat – but mostly you walk trails, ridges and forest roads where you are the only hiker in a day, a week or two.
 At some places there is no trail visible and you need to make a trail on your own.

 To make the point, in Slovakia I met only 1 multi-day hiker on 200 km between Slovenský raj and the Dukla pass.
 Apart from Polonina Borzhava I met only 2 hikers in Ukraine but could see 3 tents at Polonina Svidovec.
 The number of multi-day hikers I met between Rodnei and Piatra Craiului was 2 (two) on the distance of 500 km.

 This does not mean there are no humans in the mountains.
 A settlement is rarely more distant then a day walk and the mountains are inhabited by shepherds along with their herds and dogs in summer.
 Hikers are visitors in their land and it is better to avoid Carpathians unless you want to accept this fact.
-Hiking trails follow the paths they have been using for centuries and that is why the shepherd-dogs attacks are so frequent in Romania.
+Hiking trails follow the paths shepherds have been using for centuries and that is why the shepherd-dogs attacks are so frequent in Romania.
 At many places a walking hiker is treated as a being that appeared out of thin air and the locals simply do not know, how to react in this situation.
 On the other hand, you can be sure the locals help you, when in real need.